 Although our management has established an Allowance it believes is adequate to absorb probable and reasonably estimable losses in our loan and lease portfolio, it may not be adequate.
 We could sustain credit losses that are significantly higher than the amount of our Allowance.
 Higher credit losses could arise for a variety of reasons, such as growth in our loan and lease portfolio, changes in economic conditions affecting borrowers, new information regarding our loans and leases and other factors within and outside our control.
 If real estate values were to decline or if economic conditions in our markets were to deteriorate unexpectedly, additional loan and lease losses not incorporated in the existing Allowance might occur.
 Losses in excess of the existing Allowance will reduce our net income and could have a material adverse effect on our business, financial condition or results of operations.
 A severe downturn in the economy generally, in our markets specifically or affecting the business and assets of individual customers would generate increased charge-offs and a need for higher reserves.
-While we believe that our Allowance for credit losses.
+While we believe that our Allowance for credit losses was adequate as of December 31, 2018, there is no assurance that it will be sufficient to cover all incurred credit losses.
 In the event of significant deterioration in economic conditions, we may be required to increase reserves in future periods, which would reduce our earnings.

-In addition, bank regulatory agencies will periodically review our Allowance and the value attributed to non-accrual loans and leases or to real estate we acquire through foreclosure.
+Bank regulatory agencies will periodically review our Allowance and the value attributed to non-accrual loans and leases or to real estate we acquire through foreclosure.
 Such regulatory agencies may require us to adjust our determination of the value for these items, increase our Allowance or reduce the carrying value of owned real estate, reducing our net income.
 Further, if charge-offs in future periods exceed the Allowance, we may need additional adjustments to increase the Allowance.
 These adjustments could have a material adverse effect on our business, financial condition or results of operations.